-It requires the co-op to accept payment on behalf of a delinquent shareholder.
+It requires the co-op to accept payment from the bank on behalf of a delinquent shareholder.

 Meanwhile, the lender agrees it has no power to transfer the proprietary lease or shares to anyone else without the co-op’s approval.